confluentinc/ksql/docs/how-to-guides/test-an-app.md

 - `INSERT INTO`
 - `INSERT VALUES`

-There are also 4 test only statements for verifying data.
+There are also four test only statements for verifying data.

 #### ASSERT STREAM

 ```
 ASSERT STREAM sourceName (tableElements)?
 (WITH tableProperties)?
 ```

 Asserts the existence of a stream with the given elements and properties.

 #### ASSERT TABLE

 ```
 ASSERT TABLE sourceName (tableElements)?
 (WITH tableProperties)?
 ```